rmkcodingclub/AmazonProblems/README.md

 dangles].
 How would you fix it?
-[also, that delete p should be delete[ p since p was allocated with the array new] Assuming that swap() and copy construction are part of your interface for class C, what's the cookie-cutter pattern for operator= that uses them?
+[also, that delete p should be delete[ p since p was allocated with the array new] Assuming that swap() and copy construction are part of your interface for class C, whats the cookie-cutter pattern for operator= that uses them?
 answer:

 C& C:perator=(const C &rhs) {